 Green Infrastructure projects are underway in the east end of Glasgow to create greenspace suitable for wildlife, active travel, recreation and flood alleviation.
 On completion these green infrastructure sites will provide water voles with additional habitat, but some animals have had to be caught and moved to allow the works to happen.
 Relocation of animals has been carried out by ecological consultants under licence from Scottish Natural Heritage and these water voles have been re-homed close to their original location, as part of a nature conservation plan.

 The Water Voles in the City project is pleased to announce funding from Glasgow City Council, People's Trust for Endangered Species, Seven Lochs Wetland Park and Scottish Natural Heritage for the University of Glasgow to carry out more vital scientific research.
-This three year project will examine how water voles respond to disturbance by radio-tracking animals prior to, during and following periods of grassland management.
 This information will provide valuable information for the conservation of water voles in Glasgow and other cities throughout the UK.